UPSC Exam Question Paper Bank: Preparatory questions for the UPSC exam

 Ans: A

-2. With reference to the history of rock-cut architecture, consider the following statements:
+3. With reference to consumer rights/privileges under the provisions of law of India, which of the following statements is/are correct?

-I. The caves of Badami are the longest surviving rock-cut caves in India

-II.
-The Barbara rock-cut caves were originally made for Ajivikas by Emperor Chandragupta Maurya

 (A) I only